 The Forbes Building is a 147-unit subsidized building in Jamaica Plain, housing mostly elderly and disabled residents.
 When the Forbes Building was built in 1976, owners received a low-interest mortgage through the State’s 13A program.
 In exchange, they agreed to keep in a portion of the building’s units well below-market for the duration of the mortgage period.
 On March 1st, 2022 the mortgage period officially ended, allowing the owner to legally raise previously subsidized rents.

-In 2021, the FBTA organized two rallies, bringing together hundreds of tenants, community supporters, and elected officials including Mayor Michelle Wu, State Representative Nika Elugardo, and several Boston City Councilors.
+In 2021, the FBTA organized two rallies, bringing together hundreds of tenants, community supporters, and elected officials including Mayor Michelle Wu, former State Representative Nika Elugardo, and several Boston City Councilors.
 Many JP community groups also endorsed the FBTA’s demands, including JP Progressives, JP Neighborhood Development Corporation, and the JP Neighborhood Council.
 In October 2021, Forbes tenants sent over 1,200 signatures on a community petition to the owner, urging him to "Sign the Contracts Now to Save Our Homes".

 In the News